 The teaching staff were amazing.
 There’s no other way to put it!
 They were knowledgeable and supportive, always taking the time to listen to my academic queries.
 They also took an interest in my personal life, giving me advice to help support my studies.
 If they couldn’t help me directly, they’d point me in the direction of somebody else who could.

-The facilities in the Kate Granger Building were incredible, especially the simulation suite, which was modern and realistic, providing a safe environment to learn and develop in.
+The facilities in the Kate Granger Building were incredible, especially the Clinical Simulation Centre, which was modern and realistic, providing a safe environment to learn and develop in.
 There were lots of quiet places to study in, a café and atrium to meet friends and stop for lunch, and a host of technical seminar rooms.

 My clinical placements